Virtual-Domain-driven-design/domain-driven-design-heuristics/_guiding-heuristics/remote-eventstorming-everyone-has-their-camera-on.md

 ---
-title: "Remote EventStorming: Use a mob programming style enforcing the timeline"
+title: "Remote EventStorming: Everyone has their camera on with split screens"
-excerpt: "How do we engage people during a remote EventStorming?"
+excerpt: "How do we create a safe remote environment?"
 tags: guiding-heuristics remote-eventstorming remote-work
 authors: Kenny Baas-Schwegler
 ---

 # Description

-Start enforcing a single flow EventStorm, have only one person able to edit post-its and have the rest navigate that person.
+Everyone should have their camera on and uses two screens.
+On one screen we can look each other in the eyes and on the other one we use the remote tool.

 # Summary of the solution